freeCodeCamp/chapter/CONTRIBUTING.md

 * Client pages are defined according to [Next.js's routing](https://nextjs.org/docs/routing/dynamic-routes) e.g. _client/src/pages/dashboard/events/\[id\]/edit.tsx_ handles pages like _/dashboard/events/1/edit_
 * Cypress test coverage spec files should go in _/cypress/e2e_, roughly mirroring the client pages pattern

-## Where to Find the Issues

-[This](https://github.com/freeCodeCamp/chapter/contribute) is a good place to go if you are looking to get started.

 # Frequently Asked Questions

 <details><summary>What do we need help with right now?</summary>